 Did You Know?

-The film features interaction between Britisher Eugenia Young and American Robert Acton; in fact, the British woman is played by an American (Lee Remick
+The film features character interaction between Britisher Eugenia Young and American Robert Acton; in fact, the British woman is played by an American (Lee Remick

 ) and the American man is played by a Britisher (Robin Ellis